MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 That method can make use a FlexMotionLayer setting called [BlendRange](xref:api-sv.flexmotion.FlexMotionLayer.BlendRange) which can be set through the FlexMotion container itself.
 It's a Vector2 that defines a minimum and a maximum blend range resulting in scaled blend positions.

-Here is how the previous graph looks like with a blend range value set to (0.25f, 075f):
+Here is how the previous graph looks with a blend range value set to (0.25f, 075f):

 <?# Figure Src="/img/documentation/1dblending-blendrange.svg" Class="text-center" Width="75%" /?>

-Now when it comes to using the non-normalized version of the method, the blend positions must be set.
+When using the non-normalized version of the method, the blend positions must be set.
 It's an ordered set of float ranging from 0.0 to 1.0.
 It should have as many values as there is clips in the **FlexMotion** asset.

-This can be done via the **FlexMotionLayer**'s [SetBlendPositions](api-SV.FlexMotion.FlexMotionLayer.SetBlendPositions(System.Single[])) method which takes an array reference.
+This can be done via the **FlexMotionLayer**'s [SetBlendPositions](api-SV.FlexMotion.FlexMotionLayer.SetBlendPositions(System.Single[])) method which take an array.
 Or more conveniently through the FlexMotion container by enabling the "use blend positions" and setting the values like so:

 <?# Figure Src="/img/documentation/use-flexmotion-assets-1d-blendpositions.jpg" Class="text-center" /?>

-This specific set of clips and blend positions would result in the graph looking like that:
+This specific set of clips and blend positions would result in the graph looking like this:

 <?# Figure Src="/img/documentation/1dblending-blendpositions.svg" Class="text-center" Width="75%" /?>